New Seabird Restoration Project Highlights Connections Between Culture and Conservation

 “The seabird project is an important next step to restoring the site to what it used to be, as seabirds were a vital component of the lives of people in Nuʻalolo Kai,” said Kumu Sabra Kauka of the Nā Pali Coast ʻOhana.

 Previous archaeological studies have found that seabird bones were abundant at Nuʻalolo Kai, including many seabird species no longer breeding at the site.
 This indicates that seabirds played an important role for the people living there, as they have throughout the Hawaiian Islands since the first arrival of Polynesians.
-However, introduced predators such as cats, Barn Owls and rats made their way to this remote area, resulting in the disappearance of several seabird species.
+However, introduced predators such as cats and rats made their way to this remote area, resulting in the disappearance of several seabird species.

 The Nuʻalolo Kai Seabird Restoration Project seeks to restore seabird populations through the control of introduced predators and the deployment of artificial nest boxes and sound systems to attract birds to safe areas within the site.
 Funding for the project comes from the U.S. Fish and Wildlife Service, U.S. Coast Guard and Army Corps of Engineers.
 Priority species for the project are the endangered ‘A‘o (Newell's Shearwater), and 'Akē'akē (Band-rumped Storm-petrel), as well as the ‘Ou (Bulwer's Petrel).